Leo-ajc/sinatra_image_resize/README.md

 ### TODO

-* Validation of params and return status 400
 * Docker container doesn't live reload in development with code update.
 Needs to be rebuilt each time.

 ### Code